Motion Hearings (5 minutes or less)

 - Mondays/Fridays: Public Defender at 8:30 a.m. and Private Attorneys at 9:30 a.m.

-- Tuesdays/Wednesdays/Thursdays: Please contact JA before setting anything on these days.
+- Tuesdays/Wednesdays/Thursdays: Please contact the Judicial Assistant via email at CAD-DivisionE@pbcgov.org before setting anything on these days.

 Special Set Motions (longer than 5 minutes)

-Motions to Suppress, Motions in Limine, Bond Hearings, Restitution Hearings, Evidentiary Hearings and any hearing requiring longer than 5 minutes will need to be specially set by calling the Judicial Assistant for a date and time.
+Motions to Suppress, Motions in Limine, Bond Hearings, Restitution Hearings, Evidentiary Hearings and any hearing requiring longer than 5 minutes will need to be specially set by e-mailing the Judicial Assistant for a date and time at CAD-DivisionE@pbcgov.org.
 These hearings will be set on a Monday or Friday at 1:30 p.m. or later.
-All parties must have reasonable notice and the Judge must receive a courtesy copy of the Notice of Hearing, Motion and any case law being relied upon at least 48 hours prior to the hearing date.
+All parties must have reasonable notice and the Judge must receive courtesy hard copies of the Notice of Hearing, Motion and any case law being relied upon at least 48 hours prior to the hearing date.

 Although the Court encourages Agreed Orders, Motions to Withdraw Capias will not be automatically granted - they will require a hearing.
 The Defendant must be present at any hearing on a Motion to Withdraw Capias.

-Agreed Motions and Agreed Orders are to be timely submitted to the Judge for review along with sufficient copies of the Order for all parties as well as self-addressed, stamped envelopes.
+Agreed Motions and Agreed Orders are to be timely submitted to the Judge for review along with sufficient copies of the Agreed Order for all parties as well as self-addressed, stamped envelopes.

-The Judge will not sign an Order without a hearing unless it has been agreed to by opposing counsel and it is so noted in the Motion.
+The Judge will not sign an Order without a hearing unless it has been agreed to by opposing counsel and it is so noted in the Motion when practical, and the agreement of counsel is also noted in the Agreed Order.
 If opposing counsel will not agree or you are unable to make contact with opposing counsel, you must set a hearing on the motion as outlined above.